 Aggressive hay fever causes both nose and sinus inflammation.
 However the nose and sinuses link to the lungs by a number of pathways that include nerve ending and asthma triggering blood units (called Th2).
 These move from the nose and sinuses to the bone marrow to produce a number of allergy chemicals which move into the blood circulation and ‘stick’ in the nose, sinuses and lungs, causing further allergic inflammation that triggers cough and wheeze.

-- Hay-fever in children with asthma causes more asthma-related hospital admissions and greater total days spent in hospital
+- Hay fever in children with asthma causes more asthma-related hospital admissions and more time in hospital.

 Thunderstorms and asthma attacks

 Thunderstorms during the pollen season can trigger asthma attacks ranging from mild to life threatening.
 Pollen grains are carried at ground level by the strong air currents in thunderstorms.
-Then the pollen grains burst, releasing their allergy provoking material (called allergens).
+Then the pollen grains burst, releasing their allergy provoking material (allergens).
 The allergens are carried as aerosols in the wind currents and easily inhaled, penetrating deeply into the nose and sinuses and lungs triggering breathing crises.
-For some hayb fever sufferers this may be the first time they’ve ever experienced asthma.
+For some hay fever sufferers this may be the first time they’ve ever experienced asthma.